 For more info on how to properly use Headings in your articles, check out our WYSIWYG article.

 2. Formatting – The Best Way To Ensure Your Long Article Is Read

 Making an article a joy to read goes beyond the content itself.
 An attractive article, one that is easy to read and follow, increases the chance that it will be read and finished.
 Learn to master the use of Headlines, Pictures, Links, Short Paragraphs, Pull Quotes, Block Quotes, and Lists.

 More images means more unwritten, yet clear message impact.

 Examples Of Perfect Real Estate Blog Articles

-Just browsing through the client base I uncovered a few that satisfy most of the Perfection Criteria:
+Here are a couple that satisfy most of the Perfection Criteria:

 Great headline, great picture, very useful map, easy-to-read formatting, great integration of CTAs, great resource links, well categorized and a great text template CTA at the footer of the article.